Padre Canyon

-Padre Canyon is adjacent to Snow Canyon State Park and Red Mountain in Ivins, Utah, and features a three sided canyon and scenic sentinels carved from the red Navajo Sandstone.
+Padre Canyon is adjacent to Snow Canyon State Park and Red Mountain in Ivins, Utah, United States, and features a three-sided canyon and scenic sentinels carved from the red Navajo Sandstone.
 Padre Canyon is part of the Red Cliffs Desert Reserve, a 62,000 acre protected area that contains three distinct ecosystems: the Mojave Desert, the Colorado Plateau and the Great Basin.
 Geological features of the canyon include Padre Rock, the Padre Arch, pillared rock formations and sand dunes.

 About

 Padre Canyon is in southwest Utah, roughly 50 miles west of Zion National Park with a valley elevation of 3,100 feet above sea level.
 Padre Canyon is a three sided canyon oriented north to south.

 To the east is steep sloping hillside that gradually merges upward into vertical Kayenta and Navajo Sandstone cliffs at 4,000 feet elevation.
 The east side of the canyon descends southward to 3,500 feet and abruptly terminates in the North Black Rocks lava field.

 The north end of the canyon is a saddle with a trail peak elevation of 3,740 feet in altitude.
 The west side of the canyon is Red Mountain at 4,500 feet in altitude.

 To the south of the canyon is the low lying basin of the Mohave Desert with vistas of the Utah Range, the first in a long series of ranges of the Basin and Range Physiographic province.

 The area is bordered and protected by Snow Canyon State Park, the Red Cliffs National Conservation Area (managed by the Bureau of Land Management), and the Red Cliffs Desert Reserve.
 The canyon is adjacent to the Red Mountain Wilderness.
 The Tuacahn Center for the Arts is located in the mouth of the canyon.